 It sounds like a stupid question, but so many people don’t know.
-Often I hear; “I never touch the controls I just turn it on”.
-So I thought I would take this opportunity to offer some advice on the best way to look after your printed or embroidered clothes.
+Often I hear; “I never touch the controls; I just turn it on”.
+So I would take this opportunity to offer some advice on the best way to look after your printed or embroidered clothes.

 As a general rule, all natural materials need more care than man-made fabrics.
-Polyester, for instance, needs less attention as the amount increases when mixed with cotton.
-The hardest of materials is 50% Polyester and 50% Cotton, known as 50/50.
+Polyester, for instance, requires less attention as the amount increases when mixed with cotton.
+The hardest of substances is 50% Polyester and 50% Cotton, known as 50/50.

 I mean by this mainly 100% cotton t-shirts or garments where the cotton content is high.
 So here is my best advice;

 turn the garment inside out, so the print is inside the garment this will protect the print from the other clothes in the wash.

 Wash no higher than 40 degrees centigrade.
 Thirty degrees Celsius will give the best results and is eco-friendly too using less energy to heat the water.